 Overview

 After a very mild day on Saturday, a strong cold front passed through the Mid-Atlantic region on Sunday and ushered in a much colder-than-normal air mass for the early part of the new work week.
 The cold front has dropped just to the south of the area and low pressure will ride along the boundary zone today and snow is likely in the DC metro region this afternoon with some accumulations.
 By tonight, the dominant precipitation type in the DC metro region will be freezing rain and this could last into the early morning hours on Tuesday.
-Farther north, snow is likely to hold off in the Philly metro region until around daybreak on Tuesday and then freezing rain will likely be the dominate precipitation type later Tuesday morning.
-Watch for slick spots in both metro regions before a changeover to plain rain later tomorrow and above-freezing temperatures.
+Farther north, precipitation is likely to hold off in the Philly metro region until around daybreak on Tuesday and freezing rain will likely be the dominate precipitation through the morning hours.
+Watch for slick spots in both metro regions before a changeover to plain rain and above-freezing temperatures.

 Latest radar images feature snow (in blue) just to the west of the DC metro region and this moisture field is moving from west-to-east.
 Radar courtesy WSI, Weather Underground, NOAA